wtesler/Semble-android/README.md

 # Semble-android
 Companion app to the Semble-desktop application.
+Has dependencies on Zxing-core library.